mattkosoy/All-Ages/allages/readme.txt

 == Changelog ==

+1.0 - added support for custom post types & custom taxonomies.
+Dropped support for PHP4 xml parsing.
+Plugin structure has been greatly improved.
-0.4 - switched to vimeo's iframe based player
+0.4 - switched to HTML5 video player
 0.3 - added in support for wpdb->prefix
 0.2 - updated to support php 4
 0.1 - added plugin admin screens, and enabled automatic importing of vimeo data into wpdb.